state-spaces/s4/README.md

 ### Example Train Script (External Usage)

 [example.py](example.py) is a self-contained training script for MNIST and CIFAR that imports the standalone S4 file.
 The default settings `python example.py` reaches 88% accuracy on sequential CIFAR with a very simple S4D model of 200k parameters.
-This script can be used as an example for using S4 in external repositories.
+This script can be used as an example for using S4 variants in external repositories.

 ### Training with this Repository (Internal Usage)

 This repository aims to provide a very flexible framework for training sequence models.
 Many models and datasets are supported.

-Basic usage is `python -m train`, or equivalently
+The basic entrypoint is `python -m train`, or equivalently
 ```
 python -m train pipeline=mnist model=s4
 ```
 which trains an S4 model on the Permuted MNIST dataset.
 This should get to around 90% after 1 epoch which takes 1-3 minutes depending on GPU.

-More examples of using this repository can be found in [Experiments](#experiments) and [Training](#training).
+More examples of using this repository are documented throughout.
+See [Training](#training) for an overview.

 ### Optimizer Hyperparameters